piriya33/CDC_Wordpress/wp-content/plugins/ticker-ultimate/readme.txt

 Ticker Ultimate Plugin enables you to create and display posts in fade, vertical and horizontal slider effect.

-View [DEMO](https://www.wponlinesupport.com/wp-plugin/ticker-ultimate/) for more details.
+View [DEMO](https://www.wponlinesupport.com/wp-plugin/ticker-ultimate/) | [PRO DEMO and Features](https://www.wponlinesupport.com/wp-plugin/ticker-ultimate/) for additional information.

-View [PRO DEMO](https://www.wponlinesupport.com/wp-plugin/ticker-ultimate/) for more details.
+Checkout our new plugin - [PowerPack - Need of Every Website](http://powerpack.wponlinesupport.com/?utm_source=wp)

 **This plugin contain one shortcode**